Crude Oil prices are expected to trade lower today: Angel Commodities

 Outlook

-Weakness in China’s economy might raise further demand concerns for Crude and push the prices lower.
-On the MCX, oil prices are expected to trade lower today; international markets are trading lower by 0.38 percent at $59.98 per barrel.
+Fresh tensions arising out of the Middle East might affect the global supply and in turn support Crude prices.
+On the MCX, oil prices are expected to trade lower today; international markets are trading higher by 1.88 percent at $56.34 per barrel.

 For all commodities report, click here